Commands

 is_valid() bool

 Method which indicates whether this context is valid.
-E.g. hasa valid command prefix.
+E.g. has a valid command prefix.

 async invoke() bool | None